keerthi5465/GENAI/README.md

-Here's a concise and engaging GitHub repository description for your project:

----

 # 📄 Resume Analyzer & AI Learning Resource Finder

 This project integrates **Gradio** with **Langchain-Groq** to create an AI-powered resume analyzer and learning resource finder.